static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 !!! tip "Remember"
     - Environment variables are equivalent to their command-line arguments.
-    - Command-line arguments](./command-line-arguments.md) take precedence over their equivalent environment variables.
+    - [Command-line arguments](./command-line-arguments.md) take precedence over their equivalent environment variables.

 ### SERVER_HOST
 The address of the host (E.g 127.0.0.1).
 Default `[::]`.